kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/pact-repl-cli.md

 # Pact command-line interpreter

-Use the Pact command-line interpreter to test Pact code and modules in an interactive terminal shell.
+Use the Pact command-line interpreter—also referred to as the Pact read–eval–print-loop (REPL) interactive shell program—to test Pact code and modules in an interactive terminal shell.

 ## Basic usage